05 July 2012

 So if you are a kit faffer then don't be shy, even rejoice in the fact - it pays in the long run.

-I can't waffle any longer on this, so I'll save it for the next post to talk of the actual kit I took and how it performed - also a little about sponsorship too maybe.
+The next post talks of the actual kit I took and how it performed - also a little about sponsorship too.

 Posted by Performance Sea Kayak at Thursday, July 05, 2012